 Two dining options are available at this restaurant.
 A spectacular sunset and gulf view can be enjoyed upstairs and indoors at The Waverly.
 Located indoors and outdoors, The Wave is a casual beach bar with a relaxed atmosphere.

 Bring your boat to our deepwater docks and enjoy a meal and music outdoors or undercover.
 It is a popular eating spot because it is within walking distance of Englewood Beach or accessible by boat.
 You’ll groove all day long with fantastic live, daily entertainment!

 Enjoy the beautiful views of Lemon Bay while enjoying creative food and sophisticated wines.
 With outdoor and indoor seating, this place offers an exceptional dining experience.

 Things To Do In Manasota Key, Englewood, and Close By.

-Manasota Key is characterized by beautiful, quiet beaches and excellent weather.
+Beautiful, quiet beaches and excellent weather characterize Manasota Key.
 However, there is plenty to do that will complement your plans for Manasota Key.

 Beaches Of Manasota Key

 Beaches are probably the biggest draw of Manasota Key, and there’s no shortage!